 Elena Lopez wants to know how to get a refund from Airbnb during the pandemic.
 She had to cancel her stay in London and thought she could get her money back.
-Is getting an Airbnb refund impossible?
-(Editor’s Note: We have updated this story with new information about Airbnb’s refund policies.)
+Is getting an Airbnb refund impossible? (reprint – last updated Sept 8)

 My husband and I have a COVID-19 refund situation different from those you have featured that we hope you can address.
 We must cancel an Airbnb reservation in London due to the coronavirus.
 It meets the newly extended date parameters.

 Online exchanges with Airbnb staff say a full refund is available, and our host said the same thing.
 But when you go to the “cancel” screen on Airbnb.com, first you get a choice of a trivial refund, following the host’s regular policy, or a credit.